- April 21, 2021

 The easiest and most user-friendly way to invest in crypto is centralized exchanges.

-Celsius brands itself as the unbank and provides “fair interest, zero fees, and lightning quick transactions”.
+Celsius is the leader in CeFI (Centralized Finance or maybe Celsius Finance?) and brands itself as the unbank and provides “fair interest, zero fees, and lightning quick transactions”.
 It has some very competitive rates on lending and leads the pack for many of the floating rates (see below).
-Celsius also doesn’t charge fees somehow but at the time of this writing only offers a mobile app and no desktop trading site.
+Celsius also doesn’t charge fees somehow and offers a mobile app and a desktop trading site.
 You can fund the account by credit card or ACH in addition to transferring your previously owned crypto.

 New account holders can get $50 in Bitcoin (BTC) after depositing at least $400 in a Celsuis account through this link: https://celsiusnetwork.app.link/174664ba96